 \section{Introduction}

-It is known since the late 1970´s that the so-called Abelian solutions of the Yang-Mills (Y-M) theory are unstable \cite{Mandula,Nielsen,Chang,Sikivie}, {\it i.e.}, there are modes for these fields associated to the exponential growth of infinitesimal perturbations in the strong coupling regimen.
-Such Abelian solutions represent a gauge choice for the potentials which leave the field strength unidirectional in the internal space of the group as well as in the ordinary space and can be used in order to investigate the vacuum instability of Quantum Chromodynamics (QCD) \cite{Savvidy}.
-These fields keep a formal relationship with an electric or magnetic field, and for this reason they are called chromoelectric or chromomagnetic field.
-The motivations to study such fields are many, such as the analysis of their behaviour in nontrivial topologies which stabilize them \cite{Hansson} and of models in which they are seeds for the observed large scale (intergalactic) magnetic fields, this time stabilized by the prevailing conditions of the primordial Universe \cite{Enquist,Bordag,Vadim}.
+It is known since the late 1970´s that the so-called Abelian solutions of the Yang-Mills (Y-M) theory are unstable \cite{Mandula,Nielsen,Chang,Sikivie}, {\it i.e.}, there are normal modes for these fields which are associated to the exponential growth of infinitesimal perturbations in the strong coupling regime.
+Such Abelian solutions represent a gauge choice for the potentials which leaves the field strength unidirectional in the internal space of the group as well as in the ordinary space and can be used to investigate the vacuum instability of Quantum Chromodynamics (QCD) \cite{Savvidy}.
+These fields keep a formal relationship with electric or magnetic fields, and for this reason they are called chromoelectric or chromomagnetic field.
+The motivations to study such fields are many, such as the analysis of their behavior in nontrivial topologies \cite{Hansson} as well as of models in which they are seeds for the observed large scale (intergalactic) magnetic fields \cite{Enquist,Bordag,Vadim}.

-Nielsen and Olesen \cite{Nielsen} also studied the referred instability as well as its effects on asymptotic freedom and on vacuum polarization, finding the energies of the perturbation modes of the SU(2) Yang-Mills (YM) fields in a chromomagnetic background.
+Nielsen and Olesen \cite{Nielsen} studied the referred instability as well as its effects on the asymptotic freedom and on vacuum polarization, finding the energies of the perturbation modes of the SU(2) Yang-Mills (Y-M) fields in a chromomagnetic-like background.
 These authors have shown that at least one mode is unstable since the energy eigenvalue becomes imaginary.
-Other studies, like the previous, also indicate that the QCD vacuum is a very complicated system \cite{Nachtmann} (see also references therein), meaning that at short distances, below the QCD scale, it presents a nontrivial topological structure, in which may occur states describing a kind of condensed particle, as a superconductor, with energy level below the one associated to states without particles \cite{Chernodub}.
+Other studies indicate that the QCD vacuum is a very complicated system \cite{Nachtmann} (see also references therein), which means that at short distances, below the QCD scale, it presents a nontrivial topological structure, in which may occur states describing a kind of condensed particle, as a superconductor, with energy level below the one associated to states without particles \cite{Chernodub}.